olliekrk/Elevators/README.md

 List<ElevatorStatus> elevatorStatuses = elevatorsSystem.getElevatorsStatuses();
 ```
 **ElevatorStatus** is a container-class for storing the state in which elevator currently is.
-It contains only the basic information about elevator's ID, its current floor and its destination floor.
+It contains only the basic information about elevator's ID, its current floor and its destination floor, available by getters methods and overriden toString() method to display the status in readable form.

 ## Scheduling algorithms